njamesgeorge1223/Credit-Risk-Classification-with-Logistic-Regression-Using-Scikit-Learn/README.md

 8. Resample the data using the Scikit-learn function, RandomOverSampler, to address the labels's value count imbalance.
 9. Check the labels value count again.
 10. Create and fit another Logistic Regression model with the resampled data.
-11. Evaluate the performance of the resampled model using the same metrics.
+11. Evaluate the performance of the second model using the same metrics.

 ## Results